 Join a Team or Create Your Own Team

-The Heart Walk will be at the Camden Yards Sports Complex on Saturday, October 14.
-Activities start at 9:00 a.m. with the walk starting at 10 a.m.
+The Heart Walk will be at the Camden Yards Sports Complex on Saturday, Oct.
+13. Activities start at 9 a.m., with the walk starting at 10 a.m.
 There is no cost to sign up.
-Those who raise $100 will receive an AHA Heart Walk t-shirt.
+Those who raise $100 will receive an AHA Heart Walk T-shirt.
 The fundraising goal this year is $25,000.
-All funds raised from the walk go to the American Heart Association
+All funds raised from the walk go to the American Heart Association.

-UMB Students at the Heart Walk will earn 10 individual participation points for his/her respective school.
-Students must register on the AHA Heart Walk website (create a new team under University of Maryland, Baltimore or join an existing team) and sign in with URecFit at the Heart Walk to earn your points.
+UMB students at the Heart Walk will earn 20 individual participation points for their school.
+Students must register on the AHA Heart Walk website (create a new team under University of Maryland, Baltimore, or join an existing team) and sign in with URecFit at the Heart Walk to earn your points.

-- Donate to I Heart UMB Team (without creating your own account or team)
+- Donate to a UMB Team (without creating your own account or team)

 - Create Your Own Team Under UMB

-An array of risk factors associated with heart disease, such as sedentary lifestyle, obesity, diabetes, high cholesterol, and smoking are preventable or manageable.
+An array of risk factors associated with heart disease, such as sedentary lifestyle, obesity, diabetes, high cholesterol, and smoking, are preventable or manageable.
 These risk factors can be improved with exercise and lifestyle changes.
 Let the Heart Walk be the starting point and/or continuation of your journey to a healthier you.
-Want more information on heart disease and stroke?
-Follow me.